jeffreychan19990716/arin7102-project/README.md

 # Using the Chatbot
 1. Input company ticker from SP 500.
 Due to the API limit for news provider, we recommend testing the ticker 'CVX'.
-2. Input any relevant ESG news url to see the associated ESG scores
+2. Input any relevant ESG news url to see the associated ESG scores.
+3. Depending on the computer, it may take a while for the local LLM model to make a response to the UI.